 - 28.1 It is not appropriate for teams, advisors, or sponsors to solicit sponsorship during the event.
-Teams failing to follow this guideline will be disqualified. - 28.2 Schools participating within the Solar Car Challenge may be asked to provide a venue for workshops or other special events. - 29 RESPONSIBILITY TO CHECK RULES UPDATES It is the responsibility of every team to acquaint themselves with the specific Rules Updates for each event.
+Teams failing to follow this guideline will be disqualified. - 28.2 Teams must be sensitive to overall event sponsorship and not take actions that adversely affect that sponsorship. - 28.3 Schools participating within the Solar Car Challenge may be asked to provide a venue for workshops or other special events. - 29 RESPONSIBILITY TO CHECK RULES UPDATES It is the responsibility of every team to acquaint themselves with the specific Rules Updates for each event.
 The event organizer reserves the right to alter, amend, or delete any published rule so long as it gives fair notice in the published Rules Updates.
 Lack of knowledge of new or amended rules is no defense.